27 May 2026

 • The ontological acknowledgement: That the UFO phenomenon is real and that some UFOs/UAP are not made by human hands.
 That is, we are not alone.
 Most of the world has not reached an ontological acknowledgement that some UFOs/UAP do not originate from Earth.

-• The meaning-making (or existential) conversation: The implications of the ontological acknowledgement for humanity, civilization, science, religion, and our self-understanding.
-At this level of understanding, we go beyond "Are UFOs real?" and start reflecting on "Who is behind some UFOs/UAP?", "Why are They are?", and how should we relate to this new baseline reality?
+• The meaning-making (or existential) conversation: The implications of the ontological acknowledgement for humanity, civilisation, science, religion, and our self-understanding.
+At this level of the disclosure process, we go beyond "Are UFOs real?" and start reflecting on "Who is behind some UFOs/UAP?", "Why are They here?", and how should we relate to this new baseline reality?

 Why global disclosure is necessary